 In the wealthy suburb of Carmel, Indiana, upscale, full-service grocery stores are being built at breakneck speeds.
 The newly opened Kroger offers $80 cakes, gobs of organic produce and aisles of gluten-free products.
 Live music is performed from the balcony of the café.
 This all seems to bode well for the real estate industry.
-The aisles full of shoppers with gourmet deli items, freshly custom-packaged steaks and expensive wines indicate a strong economy.
-The number of shoppers willing to overpay on their grocery bill for a full-service, delightful experience (in a gorgeously lit store with premium shopping carts and wide aisles) tells us that consumers are still willing to pay premium prices for excellence in experience.
-That sounds an awful lot like what the entire real estate industry is hoping for.
-And yet another type of grocery store is vying for -- and earning -- grocery shopper market share.
-It’s a far cry from the Kroger way.
-Filled with mostly store-brand i...
+And yet another type of grocery store is vying — and earning — grocery shopper market share.

 - Consumers still want experiences that exceed their expectations.

 - The full-service real estate model needs to change to stay relevant.

 Get smarter.
 Grow your referral network at Inman Connect San Francisco